Pontiac, Cleveland, London, and Stratford

 traveling in large groups during our travels.
 Machines not only extend our

-physical capabilities but the somehow expand our social networks as well.
+physical capabilities but also expand our social networks.

 A psychedelic view of 51-Juliet.